LlamzonAmazon/AIImageRecognitionTool/README.md

   <li>Learned how to integrate AI into an application</li>
 </ol>

-I do not know much about AWS nor am i very familiar with full-stack.
+I do not know much about AWS nor am I very familiar with full-stack.
 This project will begin with a lot of learning and planning before I actually begin development.
 These are two things I have been meaning to gain experience with.
 So, I am excited for what I will learn during this project.